foatto/crud/README.md

 The JVM part of the core module contains classes that may be useful for the Desktop/Android version.

+### core_compose

+A core compose module containing common classes, functions, and constants for platform-specific compose modules (Android, Desktop, Web).

-### core_web
+### core_compose_web

-A web client module common to all applied projects using a combination of Kotlin/JS + Vue.js technologies, working on top of the DOM model and using HTML5 and CSS3:
+A web client module common to all applied projects using a combination of Kotlin/JS and JetBrains Compose for Web technologies:
-  - Vue.js templates for creating interactive pages;
+  - Composable functions for displaying interactive pages;
-  - Kotlin/JS for implementing reactions on events;
+  - Kotlin/JS for implementing reactions to events;
   - CSS Grid & Flex to display tabular and edit forms;
   - SVG for displaying measurement graphs, cartography and SCADA-like display of the state of objects;
   - automatic switching between two layout options (for narrow screens of mobile devices and wide screens of desktop systems);
   - support for touch screens;
   - support for different point densities (relevant for measurement graphs and cartography);
-  - the ability to change design parameters for an application branding;
+  - the ability to change design parameters for branding applied projects;

-### core_compose

-A core compose module containing common classes, functions, and constants for platform-specific compose modules (Android, Desktop, Web).
-Development is on hold pending the WASM version of JetBrains Compose for Web.

-### core_compose_web

-A web client module common to all applied projects using JetBrains Compose for Web technology.
-Development is on hold pending a WASM version with generic/compatible rendering.
-The current JetBrains Compose for Web is based on the DOM model, has no fundamental differences from the Kotlin/JS + Vue.js version, and therefore is not particularly interesting.

 ### core_server